-When Britain was colonizing throughout the world, they formed a protectorate of Uganda in 1894, establishing administrative law.
+When Britain was colonizing throughout Africa, they formed a protectorate of Uganda in 1894, establishing administrative law.
 It was in 1962 that Uganda gained their independence, leading to years marked by civil war and unspeakable human tragedy under the dictatorship of Idi Amin and Milton Obote in the 1970-1980s.
 In 1986 Yoweri Museveni became president, introducing democratic reform and bringing much stability to the devastated country.

 Uganda is a beautifully, lush, green country resting on the equator.
 It is the second most populous landlocked country in the world.
-The commanding and resplendent Nile River begins in Jinja, Uganda, powerfully sourced from Lake Victoria which is the second largest lake worldwide residing in the southern region of Uganda.
+The commanding and resplendent Nile River begins in Jinja, Uganda, powerfully sourced from Lake Victoria which is the second largest fresh water lake worldwide residing in the southern region of Uganda.

 CLIMATE